PARTS OF A BRAIN

 Newborns can hear a variety of sounds and are particularly tuned in to human speech.
 In fact, when you speak to babies, not only will they hear your voice, but they will also turn their head and eyes in the direction of it.

 This part of the brain is also in charge of socio-emotional development.
-During the second 6 months, babies reach their most significant emotional milestone – the onset of attachment, which is when babies bond to the most important person in their lives, likely Mom or Dad.
+During the second 6 months, babies reach their most significant emotional milestone – the onset of attachment, which is when babies bond to the most important person in their lives, Mom or Dad or other primary caregiver(s).
 As babies grow, the positive interactions they have with caregivers will help build feelings of trust.
 This trusting relationship will encourage infants to continue learning about themselves and how to express their thoughts and emotions.

 A newborn’s sensitivity to touch is already well developed by birth.
 From 2-6 months infants are learning about their environment and themselves through touch.
 For example, babies might touch their cheek and notice it feels different than when a caregiver touches it, thus learning more about the boundaries of their bodies.